Hammerspoon/hammerspoon/README.md

 ## Where can I get help?

-You can usually get a quick answer in #hammerspoon on IRC, or you can file an issue at https://github.com/Hammerspoon/hammerspoon/
+You can usually get a quick answer in #hammerspoon on Freenode, or you can file an issue at https://github.com/Hammerspoon/hammerspoon/